Can You Overdose on CBD Oil?

 How long do CBD effects last?
 Also, around six hours for moderate amounts, but less for smaller amounts.
 You should feel those effects in as little as 15 minutes or up to an hour and a half later (sublingual tinctures are absorbed faster than ingested edibles).
 But if you don’t feel anything, taking another low-strength gummy or a few more drops of CBD oil won’t hurt.

 Wait for a full metabolization cycle after that just as you would with OTC drugs; don’t exceed the extreme amount of 1500mg a day, and take just enough CBD as meets your needs.
 Follow those guidelines, and you should never have to worry about having consumed too much CBD oil.

 Can You Overdose on CBD Oil: Takeaway

 To effectively support your wellness routine, the best time of day to take CBD oil is around the same time, every day, whether morning, night or afternoon.
 It isn't quite like an Advil.
 If you need quick, on-the-spot soothing, consider a CBD topical instead of reaching for the sublingual oil tincture.

 But don’t worry.
-You could slather yourself in CBD topical cream, eat a handful of Delta 8 CBD gummies, take your daily orange blossom full spectrum CBD oil, and still be entirely unharmed.
+You could slather yourself in CBD topical cream, eat a handful of Delta 8 CBD gummies, take your daily full spectrum CBD oil, and still be entirely unharmed.
 CBD doesn't have a toxicity threshold, so you cannot overdose, and increased amounts don’t necessitate severe side effects.